 As children grow older it becomes more and more important that they become responsible, independent, and confident in themselves.
 We all want responsible children, the trick is how to raise responsible kids!
 Kids need a little guidance and a little follow through but raising responsible children is very doable.
-Today, I am happy to have Lindsay Jenkins from The Elusive Follow-Through share with us her four best tips on how raise responsible kids.
+Today, I am happy to have Lindsay Jenkins from The Elusive Follow-Through share with us her best tips on how raise responsible kids.

 4 Tips on How to Raise Responsible Kids (From a Mama who’s Done It!)

 About two years ago, after getting my Master’s in Accounting, I entered the corporate world full-time.
 I had been a stay-at-home-mom for sixteen years before that, raising my kiddos and loving life.
 During that time, however, I always felt like I should have been doing more to contribute to our family’s finances.